 4. Annual wood staining (outdoor traditional/wood-exterior).
 Most outdoor wood saunas need stain or sealer applied annually — $50–$150 in materials plus 4–8 hours of labor (or $200–$600 if hired out).
 Compounds to $1,000–$3,000 over 5 years for typical wood-exterior outdoor saunas.

 5. Steam-room waterproofing and tile repair.
 Tile grout in steam enclosures requires sealing every 1–3 years; failed waterproofing leads to substrate damage and possible mold remediation.
-Long-term risk that doesn't appear on the install invoice.
+A long-term risk that doesn't appear on the install invoice.

 6. End-of-life removal and disposal.
 Built-in steam rooms are gut-jobs to remove if the buyer changes plans.
 Pre-fab infrared cabins disassemble and move with the household — Sun Home's Magne-Seal panels separate cleanly without breaking the warranty.